harvester/docs/docs/install/pxe-boot-install.md

 ### CREATE mode

+!!! warning
-> :warning: **Security Risks**: The configuration file below contains credentials which should be kept secretly.
+    **Security Risks**: The configuration file below contains credentials which should be kept secretly.
 Please do not make the configuration file publicly accessible at the moment.

 Create a [Harvester configuration file](./harvester-configuration.md) `config-create.yaml` for `CREATE` mode.
 Modify the values as needed: